SteveVanOpstal/uberall_api/doc/DataPointsApi.md

 // uncomment below to setup prefix (e.g. Bearer) for API key, if needed
 //defaultApiClient.getAuthentication<ApiKeyAuth>('accessToken').apiKeyPrefix = 'Bearer';

-final api_instance = DataPointsApi();
+final api = Openapi().getDataPointsApi();
-final businessIds = businessIds_example; // String | Ids of businesses you want inbox statistics for final countries = countries_example; // String | The countries you want data points' statistics for.
-ISO 3166-1 alpha-2 codes final locationIds = locationIds_example; // String | Only consider data points belonging to any of these locationIds final dataPointTypes = [PHOTO, REVIEW, CHECKIN]; // String | Types of datapoints you want inbox statistics for. final directoryTypes = directoryTypes_example; // String | Directories you want inbox statistics for final ratings = []; // List<String> | Ratings of datapoints you want inbox statistics for. final minActionDate = minActionDate_example; // String | Only consider data points created after that date final maxActionDate = maxActionDate_example; // String | Only consider data points created before that date final minThreadActionDate = 1514764800000; // String | The min date of the last interaction with a DataPoint as unix timestamp in milliseconds final maxThreadActionDate = 1514764800000; // String | The max date of the last interaction with a DataPoint as unix timestamp in millisecond final query = query_example; // String | Filter by name final read = true; // bool | Only consider data points that the current user has already read final replied = true; // bool | Only consider data points that are either replied or not replieds
+final String businessIds = businessIds_example; // String | Ids of businesses you want inbox statistics for final String countries = countries_example; // String | The countries you want data points' statistics for.
+ISO 3166-1 alpha-2 codes final String locationIds = locationIds_example; // String | Only consider data points belonging to any of these locationIds final String dataPointTypes = [PHOTO, REVIEW, CHECKIN]; // String | Types of datapoints you want inbox statistics for. final String directoryTypes = directoryTypes_example; // String | Directories you want inbox statistics for final BuiltList<String> ratings = ; // BuiltList<String> | Ratings of datapoints you want inbox statistics for. final String minActionDate = minActionDate_example; // String | Only consider data points created after that date final String maxActionDate = maxActionDate_example; // String | Only consider data points created before that date final String minThreadActionDate = 1514764800000; // String | The min date of the last interaction with a DataPoint as unix timestamp in milliseconds final String maxThreadActionDate = 1514764800000; // String | The max date of the last interaction with a DataPoint as unix timestamp in millisecond final String query = query_example; // String | Filter by name final bool read = true; // bool | Only consider data points that the current user has already read final bool replied = true; // bool | Only consider data points that are either replied or not replieds

 try {
-    final result = api_instance.getDataPointsStatistics(businessIds, countries, locationIds, dataPointTypes, directoryTypes, ratings, minActionDate, maxActionDate, minThreadActionDate, maxThreadActionDate, query, read, replied);
+    final response = api.getDataPointsStatistics(businessIds, countries, locationIds, dataPointTypes, directoryTypes, ratings, minActionDate, maxActionDate, minThreadActionDate, maxThreadActionDate, query, read, replied);
-    print(result);
+    print(response);
-} catch (e) {
+} catch on DioException (e) {
     print('Exception when calling DataPointsApi->getDataPointsStatistics: $e\n');
 }
 ```